 - A professional society dedicated to advancing the success of finance executives around the world, the AFP sets standards of excellence in finance.
 The organization hosts the largest networking conference worldwide for more than 6,500 corporate finance professionals.
 Members can explore certification opportunities, training, and participate in networking and events.

-- The National Association of Personal Financial Advisers:
+- The National Association of Personal Financial Advisors:

 - National Society of Accountants: